flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     <sub> You may install Stable v0.6.3 for compatibility.
 We recommend staying on development.

     This information is stated on [Installation Guide](../installation.md).

+#### EFB Issues in External View

+!!! tip ""
+    *Affected versions: Stable, Development*

+Can't interact with EFB when to popped-out (++"ralt"+"Left Click"++) and switching to external view the EFB.

+- Workaround: Make sure to click on the actual EFB screen (not the popped out window) before switching to external camera.

 #### Printing METAR Reports May Cause a CTD